 * Hint: Always be ready for the unexpected.
-On my application and during my interview I mentioned that my wife (she was actually my fiance at the time as I was to be married in 2 weeks) was a registered nurse.
+On my application and during my interview I mentioned that my wife (she was my fiancé at the time as I was to be married in 2 weeks) was a registered nurse.
 At the end of my interview one of the staff members on the panel asked me "since I was married why was I not wearing a wedding ring"...
 Valid question!
-I told them the truth: that fiance' just didn't seem to fit since we had been together for 6 years, we were to be married in 2 weeks and she would be traveling with me 3,000 miles in a U-Haul, changing jobs, and was the main reason I was sitting before them that day.
-One of the panel members gave me this look of disappointment?
+I told them the truth: that fiancé' just didn't seem to fit since we had been together for 6 years, we were to be married in 2 weeks and she would be traveling with me 3,000 miles in a U-Haul, changing jobs, and was the main reason I was sitting before them that day.
+One of the panel members gave me a look of disappointment.
 And I was worried.
 I remember having this quick thought at the time that I should just lie and tell them that I left my ring at home or in the hotel room.
-But, I am a crappy liar, and that would have been horribly obvious.
+But I am a bad liar, and that would have been horribly obvious.

 Take the PA School Mock Interview